biothings/biothings.api/docs/doc/standalone.rst

 If you already know how to run a BioThings standalone instance, you can download the latest avaiable Docker images from the following tables.

-.. note:: images don't contain data but are ready to download and maintain data up-to-date
+.. note:: Images don't contain data but are ready to download and maintain data up-to-date
           running simple commands through the hub.

 |mygenelogo| mygene.info